danrwhitcomb/spicer/README.md

 See `requirements.txt` for dependency information.
 Everything should be accessible via pip.
 There are no further requirements to train the model.

 ### Theano vs Tensorflow
 The current requirements include both Tensorflow and Theano as requirements, but either can be used and you can configure Keras for your choice.
-I usually choose Theano because the GPU I run models on is too old for tensorflow.
+I usually choose Theano because the GPU I run models on is too old for Tensorflow.

 To choose, make a file at `~/.keras/keras.json` and make it look something like below.
 Switch out `theano` for `tensorflow` if you want Keras to load Tensorflow instead.